 Link Maintenance Tips

-We estimate that your link popularity accounts for about 40% of where you rank in Google.
+We estimate that your link authority accounts for about 40% of where you rank in Google.
 Consequently, it’s important to make sure your inbound links are providing as much link juice for your website as possible.
 Having a steady stream of new incoming links is important.
 But what about all of those old links that have been around for a while?
 Are they as effective as they might be?
-Why not take a look at that, because fixing existing links is a lot easier than obtaining brand-new ones.
+Why not take a look at link maintenance, because fixing existing links is a lot easier than obtaining brand-new ones.

 Correct any links that point to an old domain name.